Hygiene and Infection Control

 - Alcohol-based sanitizers, at concentrations of 60 to 90%, are most effective.

 - Scent-free products are preferred.
-For more information on scents in the workplace, visit the RMS Scent Free Education and Awareness page.
+For more information on scents in the workplace, visit the HSE Scent Free Education and Awareness page.

 - Foam products are generally less prone to dripping and so may cause less mess.